AMP and Aurora/AMP Planned Space Shuttle Missions for NASA

 These complex planning tasks required significant manual effort from experts with many years of mission planning experience.
 Because of the importance, diversity, and complexity of these scheduling studies, NASA needed a comprehensive and flexible tool to help plan space missions significantly more quickly and efficiently.

-AMP was used by NASA to schedule ground-based activities to prepare the space shuttle before each mission and refurbish the shuttle after each mission.
+AMP was used by NASA to generate short-term and long-term (10-year) schedules of ground-based activities to prepare the space shuttle before each mission and refurbish the shuttle after each mission.
 AMP had set launch dates automatically, maintained plans, performed advanced “what if” studies, and produced hard copies of plans that can be distributed to other NASA centers.
-AMP generated short-term and long-term (10-year) schedules of ground-based activities that prepared space shuttles before each mission and refurbished them after each mission.
 AMP is a NASA Success Story, and was featured in NASA Spinoff 2002.

 A successor system to AMP, named Aurora/AMP, was later developed using Stottler Henke’s Aurora™ scheduling system.
 “The precursor version of Aurora is used daily to support major processing and space shuttle launch decisions; to coordinate our launches with those of Russia, Japan, and the European Space Agency; and to determine NASA’s launch requirements and flight rates,” said NASA Shuttle Processing Manager Tom Overton.
 “It enables us to generate complex schedules in a few hours, compared to days or weeks required by our previous scheduling systems.”